 One possible cause of vertigo that is usually overlooked is an upper cervical misalignment.
 The atlas is the top bone in the neck.
 It balances the skull, protects the brainstem, and helps to facilitate blood flow to the head.
 Even a slight misalignment can throw of the central nervous system and many other key bodily functions.
 Vertigo is just one of the many things that can occur.

 If you are suffering from recurring bouts of vertigo and it turns out that you have an atlas misalignment, correcting this underlying issue may provide lasting relief.
-For example, in one vertigo case study, 80% of the patients were completely vertigo-free after having atlas misalignments corrected, and the other 20% of the participants in the case study also saw significant improvement.
+For example, 80% of the patients in a case study became vertigo-free after the correction of their atlas misalignments.
+The other 20% of the participants in the case study also saw significant improvement.

-Upper cervical chiropractic is a natural and safe alternative for those who are seeking to avoid medications, surgeries, or injections for vertigo.
-While most people who have an atlas misalignment remember a head or neck trauma that could have caused the problem, this is not always the case, so be sure to have an upper cervical chiropractor examine your atlas to see if you are a good candidate for this form of care.
+Upper cervical chiropractic is a natural and safe alternative for vertigo.
+While most people with atlas misalignment remember a head or neck trauma, this is not always the case.
+So, be sure to have an upper cervical chiropractor examine your atlas.
+This is to see if you are a good candidate for this form of care.